robertzk/s3mpi/README.md

 On the other hand, S3mpi (S3 [*message passing interface*](https://en.wikipedia.org/wiki/Message_Passing_Interface),
-affectionately named after the distributed message passing library) allows for **storage and serialization of arbitrary R objects** and does not have the limits of the second approach, while allowing for **on-demand access to stored data and objects**, avoiding the need for large amounts of disk space locally.
+affectionately named after the distributed message passing library) allows for **storage and serialization of arbitrary R objects** and does not have the limits of the second approach, while providing **on-demand access to stored data and objects**, avoiding the need for large amounts of disk space locally.